autocrypt/autocrypt/doc/message-encryption.rst

-Message Encryption by INBOME-capable agents
+Message Encryption by Autocrypt-capable agents
 ===========================================

-When a message is sent encrypted by an INBOME-capable agent, there are several details the agent should be aware of when structuring the encrypted message itself.
+When a message is sent encrypted by an Autocrypt-capable agent, there are several details the agent should be aware of when structuring the encrypted message itself.
 This document details guidance on construction of encrypted messages.

-If the sending user has disabled INBOME entirely, then the agent should probably not be sending encrypted messages.
+If the sending user has disabled Autocrypt entirely, then the agent should probably not be sending encrypted messages.

 Always "encrypt-to-self"
 ------------------------

-The INBOME-capable client SHOULD always encrypt the message to the sender's public key (the key specified in the outbound INBOME header) in addition to the recipients' public keys.
+The Autocrypt-capable client SHOULD always encrypt the message to the sender's public key (the key specified in the outbound Autocrypt header) in addition to the recipients' public keys.

 This is so that the sender can read any mail stored in their outbox or